By AlaskaWatchman.com

 Durham claims the strike is unnecessarily disruptive, noting that both sides had already agreed to mediated sessions on March 17 and 18.
 They argue that walking out before those dates is unwarranted.

-While the school district is not directly involved in the dispute, it has notified the families of roughly 18,000 affected children that they will need to personally take their kids to school.
+While the school district is not directly involved in the dispute, it has notified the families of roughly 18,000 affected children that they need to personally take their kids to school.

 Many school districts across the nation do not provide universal bus services for kids to get to school.
 In fact, school transportation is not federally mandated for most students but governed by state and local laws.
 Many districts only offer busing for students living beyond a certain distance or for students with disabilities.